Multi-NeuS: 3D Head Portraits from Single Image with Neural Implicit Functions: Method

 In the initial \textbf{meta-learning} stage, we pre-train the whole architecture using the same volumetric rendering procedure as in NeuS (\sect{neus}) but on a dataset of multi-view RGB images of $N$ scenes rather than a single scene.
 At every optimization step, a minibatch of camera rays (or, equivalently, image pixels) is sampled uniformly from eight random images of one random scene.
 Eventually, Multi-NeuS estimates the 3D shape and texture of every scene (subject) in the dataset.

 After meta-learning, we can fit to new scenes starting from the pre-trained initialization.
 This \textbf{fitting} stage is thus conducted to estimate the 3D shape and the texture of a novel unseen object.
-This amounts to adding the new $(N+1)$-st scene to the model.
+To represent that object, we add the new $(N+1)$-st scene to the model, that is, the $(N+1)$-st set of scene-specific layers, initialized as described below.
 This time, we are given images of the new subject (can be as few as one or two), their estimated camera parameters, and their background segmentation masks.

 The fitting process is performed in two steps: we first retrain the scene-specific weights and then we fine-tune all weights to the new scene.
 The first step begins with initializing scene-specific weights.
 We do it by simply averaging these weights over $N$ scenes so that the $(N+1)$-st representation in Multi-NeuS essentially represents ``the average object in the dataset'' as learned by the scene-specific layers.
 That is, for \textit{independent} layer we set $w_{N+1} = \frac{1}{N} \sum_{i=1}^N w_i$, and for the \textit{low-rank} layer $c_{N+1} = \frac{1}{N} \sum_{i=1}^N c_i$.
 Note that in the \textit{low-rank} layer the basis weights $b_1, \dots, b_r$ are not scene-specific but are in fact shared by all scenes.
 Therefore, we do not optimize or reset them in the first step of the fitting process.
 After optimizing the newly initialized scene-specific weights in the first step, in the second step we ``unfreeze'' the shared weights and optimize all weights while using a smaller learning rate.